nickthunder007/mono_vi_slam/README.md

 The remaining work on autonomous navigation and full system integration will be pursued as a hobby project in the future.

 ## Features

-- 🧭 **Visual-Inertial Odometry**: Estimates the camera's motion.
+- **Visual-Inertial Odometry**: Estimates the camera's motion.
+- **Good-Enough Metric Scale Estimation**: Integrates IMU data with monocular vision to resolve scale ambiguity and generate realistically scaled 3D maps
-- 🗺️ **Dense 3D Mapping**: Reconstructs the environment as a point cloud.
+- **Dense 3D Mapping**: Reconstructs the environment as a point cloud.
-- 🔁 **Loop Closure Support**: Detects revisited locations to reduce long-term drift (no correction currently).
+- **Loop Closure Support**: Detects revisited locations to reduce long-term drift (no correction currently).
-- 📦 **Dataset and Real-World Compatibility**: Works with datasets like EuRoC MAV or real drone recordings.
+- **Dataset and Real-World Compatibility**: Works with datasets like EuRoC MAV or real drone recordings.

 ## Limitations